Lori Trahan: Syria

 In 2023, Trahan was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Ukraine

+In 2023, Trahan was among 49 Democrats to break with President Joe Biden, by voting for a ban on cluster munitions to Ukraine.

 Personal life

 Trahan lives in Westford, Massachusetts, with her two daughters, three stepsons, and husband Dave.
-She is Roman Catholic.
+Trahan is Roman Catholic.